 2020 Buick LaCrosse

-The Buick LaCrosse is expected to receive a mid-cycle refresh for the 2020 model year consisting of updates to the exterior styling.
+The Buick LaCrosse receives a mid-cycle refresh for the 2020 model year consisting of updates to the exterior styling.
 To note, a mid-cycle refresh can otherwise be referred to as a facelift or a mid-cycle enhancement (MCE) in GM speak.

 The 2020 Buick LaCrosse continues to be offered as a four-door sedan.